spacetelescope/jwst_magic/fgs-commissioning/docs/magic_user_guide/vii_write_sof.md

    c.
 If creating an override file for a visit where the mirrors are in an array and you wish to use *different* guide and reference stars from [Section III](iii_determining_and_loading_the_input_image.md) that are specified in a different file (most likely a regfile.txt or a .incat file), select the **Read 1 command from file** radio button (*C*) a and specify the path to this file.
 Providing this file will create the segment override file so that it only uses the guide and reference stars selected by the user in [Section III](iii_determining_and_loading_the_input_image.md) and will bypass the override file creation using the Segment Guiding GUI.
 Once this file is selected, skip to step 6 below.

    d.
-Otherwise, select the **Click-to-Select 1 or more commands (GUI)** radio button (*D*) to launch the GUI (Figure 16 below) that will allow you to click-to-select multiple orientations of guide and reference stars.
+Otherwise, select the **Click-to-Select 1 or more commands (GUI)** radio button (*D*) to launch the GUI (see figure below) that will allow you to click-to-select multiple orientations of guide and reference stars.
 4.
    Before running the tool, obtain the following parameters with the following methods: